-FeatureManager Design Tree

-The FeatureManager design tree is a unique part of the SOLIDWORKS software that visually displays all the features in a part or assembly.
+FeatureManager Design Tree The FeatureManager design tree is a unique part of the SOLIDWORKS software that visually displays all the FeatureManager Design Tree PropertyManager ConfigurationManager DimXpertManager DisplayManager features in a part or assembly.
 As features are created they are added to the FeatureManager design tree.
-As a result, the FeatureManager design tree represents the chronological sequence of modeling operations.
+As a result, the FeatureManager design tree ADD DRAFT (Default< <default>Display History Sensors</default> Hide/ Show Display represents the chronological sequence of modeling operations.
 The FeatureManager design tree also allows access to the editing of the features (objects) that it contains.
+PW20:29:Sc:0: Front Top Right Origin Base-Extrude Fillet1 Fillet2 Shell1 CylBoss Fillet4 Fillet5 CounterSnk Hide/ Show FM